-Concussion Management: Recommended Best Practice for Nebraska Schools

-Once a concussion has been diagnosed by a healthcare professional, managing the concussion is best accomplished by creating a support system for the student/athlete.
+Concussion Management: Recommended Best Practice for Nebraska Schools concussion is best accomplished by creating a support system for the student/athlete.
 Communication and collaboration among parents, school personnel, coaches and athletic trainers, and healthcare providers in overseeing both the return to academics and return to play progressions is essential for the recovery process.
 Teamwork is required to adjust the treatment and management of the concussion.
 Best practice indicates that the student should return to school with a RELEASE OF INFORMATION SIGNED BY THE PARENTS that allows for twoway communication between school personnel and the healthcare provider.